Brittany Persaud

-Brittany Persaud (born 1 April 1990) is an American-born Guyanese footballer who plays as a forward for Westside Timbers FC, and recently played for Portland Thorns FC of the American National Women's Soccer League (NWSL).

-Persaud has been a member of the Guyana women's national team.
+Brittany Persaud (born 1 April 1990) is a former footballer who played as a forward.
+Born in the United States, she represented the Guyana national team.
 She played college soccer for Dayton and Wright State.

 College career

 At Wright State, Persaud was the all-time leader in assists with 24 during her three-year Raider career, and eighth in points with 56 (16 goals, 24 assists) and shots attempted with 146.

 Club career

 Persaud played for the Swedish team Kungsbacka DFF in 2012.

 Returning to the United States, Persaud signed on with the Ohio-based Dayton Dutch Lions WFC in 2015, appeared on the bench for Portland Thorns FC during the 2021 NWSL Challenge Cup, and plays for the Westside Timbers of Women's Premier Soccer League.